Presented in no particular order. :)

 - At one time I worked for a commercial operation, maintaining their Enterprise Resource Planning (ERP) system.

-- The system ran on an HP minicomputer, and contained bills of materials (so you knew how many #2 screws you needed for a product) and pricing history (so you know what product has which piece, and where you bought it).
+- The system ran on an HP minicomputer, and contained bills of materials (so you knew how many #2 screws you needed for a product) and pricing history (so you know what product has which price, and where you bought it).
 It was set to run a backup every night, which was then copied to DAT tape.

 - Shortly after I started, I was sitting at my desk when one of the purchasing folks ran in flustered, they were supposed to have deleted the pricing information from five years ago, but they hit the button to delete _ALL_ the pricing information!